-- 4.1 The opposition to the non-release of any Green Belt sites for Aolder Apersons' Aor A specialist residential development in the Reg 19 Local Plan is already established above, in Section 3. - The latest SA accompanying the Reg 19 Local Plan sets out 2 growth scenarios, having worked through various other scenarios as the plan has emerged.
-Growth Scenario 2 doesAnclude a singleAtelease of a site fromAthe GreenAselt, that being 'FairoaksAGardenA Village'.
-No Aother Ateleases Aare Aproposed for Atesidential Adevelopment in Aeither AGrowth A Scenario. - 4.3 Ultimately the SA settles on Growth Scenario 1, which avoids a large single Green Belt release which would allocate a new Garden Village at Fairoaks (1,000 homes). - 4.4 The Sustainability Appraisal published alongside the Reg 19 Local Plan also provides a summary of the considerations Amade Aspecifically in Arelation Ato 'Site 809' A(the site A which is the subject of these representations), and its non-allocation in the Reg 19 LP. - 4.5 Sites 276 and 809 are discussed on similar terms, due to their shared boundary and location adjoining the NE settlement boundary of Windlesham.
+- 4.1 The opposition to the non-release of any Green Belt sites for older persons' or specialist residential development in the Reg 19 Local Plan is already established above, in Section 3. - 4.2 The latest SA accompanying the Reg 19 Local Plan sets out 2 growth scenarios, having worked through various other scenarios as the plan has emerged.
+Growth Scenario 2 does include a single release of a site from the Green Belt, that being 'Fairoaks Garden Village'.
+No other releases are proposed for residential development in either Growth Scenario. - 4.3 Ultimately the SA settles on Growth Scenario 1, which avoids a large single Green Belt release which would allocate a new Garden Village at Fairoaks (1,000 homes). - 4.4 The Sustainability Appraisal published alongside the Reg 19 Local Plan also provides a summary of the considerations made specifically in relation to 'Site 809' (the site which is the subject of these representations), and its non-allocation in the Reg 19 LP. - 4.5 Sites 276 and 809 are discussed on similar terms, due to their shared boundary and location adjoining the NE settlement boundary of Windlesham.
 The conclusions reached regarding these sites is extracted below (SA, para 5.4.104):

-'Sites 276 and 809 - Aare adjacent sites at the northeast extent of Windlesham, specifically at the eastern extent of the Snows Ride part of the settlement.
+'Sites 276 and 809 - are adjacent sites at the northeast extent of Windlesham, specifically at the eastern extent of the Snows Ride part of the settlement.
 There is a degree of landscape containment, Site 276 includes some PDL (an employment area) and Site 809 benefits from access to the A30, such that there is connectivity to Bagshot Station to the west and Sunningdale station to the east (both within 2.5km; there is also a footpath along the A30, but not cycle path).

 However, there is likely to be heritage and character sensitivity, given nearby Windlesham Court (albeit not nationally or locally listed) and associated large homes.
 The pre-WWI OS map shows Site 276 as a cricket pitch and Site 809 as within the grounds of Windlesham Court.
 The promoter for Site 809 submitted a response to the consultation in 2022, suggesting the potential for 100 homes, but a preferable scheme might involve higher density housing alongside community infrastructure.
-There would be a concern regarding urban sprawl along the A30, noting the recently permitted garden centre redevelopment scheme between Snows Ride and Broomhall; however, there is a tree belt along the A30 that could provide screening and there are no public rights of way in the vicinity (indeed, there is only one public right of way linking to Snows Ride, potentially suggestive of a growth-related&pportunity).'APegasus emphasis added].
+There would be a concern regarding urban sprawl along the A30, noting the recently permitted garden centre redevelopment scheme between Snows Ride and Broomhall; however, there is a tree belt along the A30 that could provide screening and there are no public rights of way in the vicinity (indeed, there is only one public right of way linking to Snows Ride, potentially suggestive of a growth-related opportunity).'
+[Pegasus emphasis added].